Trimeego/genie/README.md

 ### Functions

 Occasionally, you may need to execute a function to return a value.
 While any function can be called, usually, this is really handy when you want date values within the object to tally properly.
 See the more complicated example above.
 Note:  it is important to remember that attributes are processed in order, so the function attributes should be defined after the informative attributes in the template.
+Note:  The root object always refers to the top level object where `this` is always in the context of the current object.

 ```
 template =
   ref:
     min: 1
     max: 5
-  target: (genie)->
+  target: (genie, rootObject)->
     this.ref + 1
 ```